-Risk Title Inherent Score (Unmitigated) Current Score (Mitigated) Demand for Children's Social Work - Children's Services 16: High 24: Very High Insufficient capacity of the High Needs Block to meet demand - Children's Services 20: High 24: Very High Education and Learning Services budget availability - School Transport 18: High 20: High Capacity challenges and systems complexity in the preparing for adulthood process - Adult Care & Health 15: High 16: High Waste Growth - Highways, Infrastructure, Development and Waste 12: Medium 15: High
+Risk Title Inherent Score (Unmitigated) Current Score (Mitigated) Demand for Children's Social Work - Children's Services 16: High 24: Very High Insufficient capacity of the High Needs Block to meet demand - Children's Services 20: High 24: Very High SC1 Education and Learning Services budget availability - Children's Services 18: High 24: Very High KS22: Capacity challenges and systems complexity in the preparing for adulthood process - Adult Care & Health 15: High 16: High

-Additional mitigations may well be required to manage the risks and in some cases where there is a permanent change in context, the unmitigated score will also need to be reviewed and updated.
+Additional mitigations may well be required to manage the risks and, in some cases, where there is a permanent change in context, the unmitigated score will also need to be reviewed and updated.

-The management and reporting of risk continue to evolve and build on the positive culture of expectation around risk information.
+The management and reporting of risk continues to evolve and build on the positive culture of expectation around risk information.
 This leads to greater interaction and requests for enhancements, further growing levels of reporting, expectation, and an overall improvement in risk management.
+Risks are now being linked to the Council's objectives (five pillar themes) and prevention/early intervention theme.
+This information will be used to inform future PowerBI Dashboard reporting.